Table of Contents

 As the person responsible for your personal data, MATE is committed to respecting all your rights under the DSGVO.
 If you have any questions or feedback, please contact us by e-mail at firstname.lastname@example.org.

 As a German company with many customers in the enterprise and public sectors, MATE is very familiar with the effects of the EU data protection basic regulation.

 We appreciate the data protection requirements of MATE users and their customers and have implemented - and will continue to implement - technical and organisational measures in accordance with the basic data protection regulation to protect the personal data processed by MATE.
-To this end, we have also set ourselves corresponding data protection goals for the entire company.
+To this end, we have also created a corresponding data protection concept for the entire company.